tonyjose009/socketio_sample/README.md

-# Sample Chat Application Web Page using SocketIO
+# Simple Chat Application Web Page using SocketIO

 A simple web page with chat functionality.